Spotting Cashier’s Check Scams and Fraud

 Property Rental Scams

-They’ll send you the money via cashier’s check, then back out of the rental, saying the job fell through.
+They’ll send you the money via cashier’s check and then back out of the rental, saying the job fell through.
 The scammer will offer to let you keep the security deposit but ask if you’d be willing to wire any of the prepaid rent back.
 Only after sending the money will you realize the scammer paid you with a fake cashier’s check.

 Tips for Spotting Fake Cashier’s Checks